If You Don’t Remember These 27 Consumer Products, It’s Because They Flopped

 27) WOW! snack foods

-Olestra is a fat substitute that was approved by the FDA in 1996 and still approved to this day.
-These chips may cause stomach upset, cramps, gas, and loose bowels but they’re fat free!
+Olestra is a fat substitute that was approved by the FDA in 1996 and is still approved to this day.
+These chips may cause stomach upset, cramps, gas, and loose bowels, but they’re fat-free!
 All kidding aside, consumers just weren’t ready for snack foods with a health disclaimer on every package.